 - Chicago, Illinois

 - Des Plaines, Illinois

 - Collinsville, Illinois

 - Willowbrook, Illinois

 - Indianapolis, Indiana

 - · Ann Arbor, Michigan

 - Traverse City, Michigan

 - St Paul, Minnesota

 - · Cincinnati, Ohio

-- · Westlake, Ohio
+- Westlake, Ohio

 - Green Bay, Wisconsin

-Region 5 has a number of field offices and staffs approximately half of the OSCs outside of the Chicago, IL regional office.
+Region 5 has recently increased its total number of field offices.
+It places 20 OSCs in field offices-over half of all OSCs in Region 5.
 Superfund emergency response and the Region have already benefited from these recent field offices.
 Over the past several years, local and State governments referred an unprecedented number of response and removal actions to these offices.